-A heavenly mixed berry trifle made with summer fresh blueberries, strawberries, white chocolate pudding, angle foods cake and cream.
-A beautiful guiltless dessert that would make your July 4th table proud.
+A heavenly mixed berry trifle made with fresh summer blueberries and strawberries, white chocolate pudding, angel food cake, and whipped cream.

 Red, White and Blueberry Trifle